securefederatedai/openfl/docs/workflow_interface.rst

      # The Ray Backend will now be used for local execution
      local_runtime = LocalRuntime(aggregator=aggregator, collaborators=collaborators, backend='ray')

-In the above example, we have used :code:`num_gpus=0.25` while instantiating Collaborator to specify that each participant shall use 1/4th of GPU - this results in one GPU being dedicated for a total of 4 collaborators.
+In the above example, we have used :code:`num_gpus=0.2` while instantiating Aggregator and Collaborator to specify that each participant shall use 1/5th of GPU - this results in one GPU being dedicated for a total of 4 collaborators and 1 Aggregator.
 Users can tune these arguments based on their Federated Learning requirements and available hardware resources.
 Configurations where one Participant is shared across GPUs is not supported.
-For e.g. trying to run 5 participants on 2 GPU hardware with :code:`num_gpus=0.4` will not work since 80% of each GPU is allocated to 2 collaborators and 5th collaborator does not have any available GPU remaining for use
+For e.g. trying to run 5 participants on 2 GPU hardware with :code:`num_gpus=0.4` will not work since 80% of each GPU is allocated to 4 participants and 5th participant does not have any available GPU remaining for use.

+**Note:** It is not necessary to have ALL the participants use GPUs.
+For e.g. only the Collaborator are allocated to GPUs.
+In this scenario user should ensure that the artifacts returned by Collaborators to Aggregator (e.g. locally trained model object) should be loaded back to CPU before exiting the collaborator step (i.e. before the join step).
+As Tensorflow manages the object allocation by default therefore this step is needed only for Pytorch.

 Debugging with the Metaflow Client
 ==================================